Love Fall Foliage? Here's Some Great Trees To Plant

 Sugar Maple Has an Orange Foliage

-Japanese Maple (Acer palmatum) The Japanese Maple (Acer palmatum) is an ideal choice for smaller spaces or ornamental purposes.
+Japanese Maple (Acer palmatum) The Japanese Maple (Acer palmatum) is ideal for smaller spaces or ornamental purposes.
 These trees are beloved for their delicate, finely cut leaves and the wide variety of colors that they display during the fall.
 You can find Japanese Maples with foliage in red, orange, yellow, and even deep purple shades.
 These trees require more care and attention than other options, as they can be more sensitive to climate and soil conditions.
 However, the effort is well worth it for their stunning visual impact on your garden or landscape.

-Sweetgum Trees Has Vibrant Fall Foliage
+Sweetgum Trees Have Vibrant Fall Foliage

 Sweetgum (Liquidambar styraciflua) The Sweetgum, or Liquidambar styraciflua, is known for its unique star-shaped leaves and brilliant fall foliage.
 The leaves of the Sweetgum tree turn a dazzling mix of red, orange, and purple, often creating a multi-colored effect on a single tree.
 This striking display makes Sweetgum trees popular for adding autumn vibrancy to landscapes.
 Sweetgums are adaptable to different soil types and tolerate wet and dry conditions.
-They are relatively low-maintenance and can thrive in various climates, making them a versatile choice for homeowners looking to enhance their fall landscape.

-Tupelo Trees Has Dark Burgandy Fall Foliage
+Tupelo Trees Has Dark Burgundy Fall Foliage

 Bald Cypress Has Cinnamon Colored Fall Foliage